Memorandum of Understanding on the Governance and Accountability Arrangements of The Northern Ireland Audit Office

 - the strategic processes for risk, control and governance and the Governance Statement, the integrity of the accounting policies, the annual report and accounts, including the process for review of the accounts prior to submission for audit, levels of error identified, and management’s letter of representation to the external auditors;

-- oversight of strategic financial management and budgeting processes (enhancing the role of the Committee following the review of governance in 2013);
+- oversight of strategic financial management and budgeting processes;

 - disaster recovery contingency and crisis planning;